 We believe that two primary factors - quality and price - are crucial ingredients for the long-term creation of shareholder value.
-We are willing to wait and hold cash when such opportunities are not available.
+We are willing to wait and hold cash (sometimes a lot of it) when such opportunities are not available.
 And since good price is often accompanied by controversy, we are willing to tolerate discomfort in order to buy companies characterized by these essential attributes if we believe that the controversy is either temporary in nature or of limited consequence.
 Marshfield's objective is to build wealth while minimizing risk of sizeable loss of principal.